Rays vs. Blue Jays Player Props Betting Odds

-Sportsbooks have listed player props for Yandy Diaz, Bo Bichette and others when the Tampa Bay Rays host the Toronto Blue Jays at Tropicana Field on Monday at 6:40 PM ET.
+Player prop bet options for Yandy Diaz, Bo Bichette and others are available when the Tampa Bay Rays host the Toronto Blue Jays at Tropicana Field on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!